wachira-samuel/wachira-samuel/README.md

-- 👋 Hi, I’m @wachira-samuel
+- 👋 Hi, I am @wachira-samuel
-- 👀 I’m interested in the field of Big Data and AI.
+- 👀 I am interested in the field of Big Data and AI.
-- 🌱 I’m currently learning Software testing as a Quality Assuarance, Quality Engineer.
+- 🌱 I am currently learning Software testing as a Quality Assuarance, Quality Engineer.
-- 💞️ I’m looking  forward to collaborate on Software Testing  Projects.
+- 💞️ I am looking  forward to collaborate on Software Testing  Projects.
 - 📫 How to reach me:phone contact +254795561911 or email-samwelwachira71 @gmail.com
 - 😄 Pronouns:He/Mr
 - ⚡ Fun fact:Technical Writer.